steve-warren/cosmic-connector/README.md

-# Cosmic Connector
+# CosmoDust

-Cosmic Connector is a lightweight ORM designed specifically for Azure Cosmos DB, providing seamless integration and an intuitive API for .NET developers.
+CosmoDust is a lightweight ORM designed specifically for Azure Cosmos DB, providing seamless integration and an intuitive API for .NET developers.

 # Credits

-Cosmic Connector is developed and maintained by [Steve Warren](https://github.com/steve-warren).
+CosmoDust is developed and maintained by [Steve Warren](https://github.com/steve-warren).